hailsgav1/mtbc-speciation-nf/README.md

 - Virulent *M. bovis* and rarer members (*M. caprae*, *M. africanum*) have far fewer public genomes than *M. tuberculosis*, so a balanced full-panel test set is hard — the demo set may carry a single isolate for rare species.
+- RD-Analyzer (2015, RD-based) can call the *M. orygis* / *M. caprae* boundary differently from modern barcode methods — the consensus step exists precisely to surface this.
 - Drug-resistance calls follow the WHO mutation catalogue via TB-Profiler; the catalogue is periodically updated, so pin the TB-Profiler DB version you use.